Where to Apply

 - You must pay the Expedite Fee when applying at a passport agency

-- Appointments are necessary, and most agencies require proof of travel.
-See detailed instructions for the agency where you wish to apply
+- Appointments are necessary, and all agencies require proof of travel starting December 1, 2015.
+See detailed instructions for the agency where you wish to apply.

 You can submit an application by mail in order to: